megandalster/sh-homeplate.mobile/README.md

 The original version was developed in 2012 at Bowdoin College by 3 students and a professor.
-The current version was developed from the original by Progressive Technology, Inc from 2014-2017, and then handed over to NPFI which maintains it.
+The current version was developed from the original by Progressive Technology, Inc from 2014-2017, and then handed over to NPFI which maintains it now.